ParthBibekar/Welearn-bot/README.md

 - Click on _Credentials_ > _Configure Consent Screen_
 - Click on _External_.
 Enter the "App Name", "User support email" and "Developer Contact Information" with your desired values.
 Click _Save and Continue_.
 - Fill in the "Test User's Email ID" with the address which you will be using to add events.
 Click _Save and Continue_ > _Back to Dashboard_.
 - In "API's & Services", click on _Credentials_ > _Create Credentials_.
-Set the Application type to "Desktop app", add the client name, and click _Create_.
+Set the Application type to "Desktop app", add a suitable client name, and click _Create_.
 Upon being prompted, click _OK_.
 - In the "OAuth 2.0 Client ID's", click on the client name you just created.
 You'll see a page with "Client ID" and "Client secret" values given on the right.
 Copy these and add the following lines to your config file (`.welearnrc` or `welearn.ini`), filling in your values.
 ```